|

 My templates for the outlines of most of my surfboards come from derivatives of the legendary Cort Gion and Bobby Turner surfboards.
 Proven outlines, handed down to me from those who most definitely know.
 I tweak the templates slightly and make them my own.
 Also, I take templates from old and new boards that work well and throw them in the mix.
 I fiberglass boards to last, utilizing "S" cloth fiberglass instead of the traditional "E" cloth; this creates a board which is significantly stronger, more resistant to dings and has a more lively flex.
-I enjoy the functional aesthetic of some "old school" glassing techniques like cut laps and leash loops, color tints and opaques, and glass on fins.
+I enjoy the functional aesthetic of some "old school" glassing techniques like cut laps and leash loops, color tints and opaques, foam stains, acid washes and glass on fins.
 I glass all my boards at the highest quality level available.
-Additionally, I make my own fiberglass fins for all of my surfboards, which allows me to dial in the perfect fin combination for each board.
+Additionally, I make my own fiberglass fins for some of my surfboards, which allows me to dial in the perfect fin combination for each board.
 I can glass these fins on at the precise angle and toe-in that I want, instead of relying on what the fin box manufacturers are putting out.
 The result is a much better performing set of fins that is totally custom fit to each board.
+For fin boxes, I only install Lokbox, made by Rainbow.
+Check out www.lokboxfins.com for more information and the fins that are available.

 Custom surfboards are my most favorite to make, but I offer 8 different models of surfboards stock that one can order, or a person could ask for a custom shape based upon one of my stock models.
 I live and surf in the Northwest, and build surfboards suited specifically for the waves here.
 In general, most of my boards will have more foam (thickness), be wider and have a flatter entry (less rocker) than the industry standard.
 I have found that a little more board works a lot better in the average kind of surf we have here in the Northwest.
 Here, you need a board that will float and paddle well, speed through flat sections, and handle a bit of chop on the water.
 The next part of the equation is to create a board that surfs the wave.
 I have found that a slight vee in front of the fins helps the board fit the shape of the wave and gives you a "ball bearing" for your back foot to surf around on.
 Of course any type of custom shape can be made according to your requests.